The Tennessee Alcohol Beverage Commission (TABC) for Staff and Owners

 By following these best practices, you’ll stay compliant and avoid costly fines or penalties.

-The Tennessee Alcohol Beverage Commission (TABC) plays a critical role in regulating alcohol sales and service in the state.
+The TABC plays a critical role in regulating alcohol sales and service in the state.
 Whether you’re a bartender, server, seller, manager, or business owner, obtaining and maintaining a Tennessee ABC License is essential for legal compliance and career success.

 By enrolling in an approved TABC training course, you’ll gain the knowledge needed to serve alcohol responsibly, stay compliant, and protect your job or business.